thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-definition.md

 Request: `PATCH <host>/content-definition`

-Will update an existing content definition.
+It will update an existing content definition.
 The body should contain the content definition data including the `id` field.
-The content should contain all properties, delta update is not supported.
+The content should include all properties, delta update is not supported.

 !!! warning
     Before updating a content definition you should ensure that all [content field definitions exist](./content-field-definition.md).